Grayson McCall: NC State

-On December 13, 2023, McCall announced that he would be transferring to NC State.
+On December 13, 2023, McCall announced that he would be transferring to NC State to play as a graduate student.
+During the offseason, McCall spoke with media saying that he transferred to NC State for the culture but also called the memories at Coastal Carolina "unbelievable".
+McCall entered the season on no preseason watch lists or awards, the first time since his true freshman season.
 Prior to the first game of the season against Western Carolina, McCall was named the starting quarterback of the Wolfpack, earning the job over freshman quarterbacks CJ Bailey and Lex Thomas.
-On October 5, 2024, McCall suffered a severe head injury in the first quarter of the game against Wake Forest, resulting in his helmet coming off his head in the air after being hit simultaneously by two Demon Deacons defensive players.
-Following his injury, Bailey was named the starting quarterback for the Wolfpack.
-On October 23, McCall announced his retirement from football, citing the injury against the Demon Deacons as well as another devastating head injury he suffered the prior season with Coastal Carolina as the reason he would be stepping away, although stated he might be interested in coaching.
+McCall led the team to a 38–21 win as the 24th-ranked team in the nation with three touchdowns and one interception.
+NC State lost their next game against the 14th-ranked Tennessee 10–51, with McCall calling his performance "embarrassing".
+In their next game against Louisiana Tech, he suffered a day-to-day injury, with Bailey taking the starting quarterback position.
+On October 5, he returned against Wake Forest as the starting quarterback, where he suffered a severe head injury in the first quarter of the game, resulting in his helmet coming off his head in the air after being hit simultaneously by two Demon Deacons defensive players.
+Following his injury, Bailey was again named the starting quarterback for the Wolfpack.
+On October 23, McCall announced his retirement from football, citing the injury against the Demon Deacons as well as the head injury he suffered the prior season with Coastal Carolina as the reason he would be stepping away.